 Ever since I learned how to breath underwater with SCUBA, freediving was almost immediately next on my bucket list.
 Despite almost three years of diving, I’ve never had the time, or perhaps courage, to try it properly.
 However, thankfully with a little push from Desert Divers Dahab, I’m officially an AIDA free diver.

 If the idea of not breathing underwater for well over two minutes, or freediving down over twenty metres (66ft) on one breath, sounds terrifying – that’s because it is!
-But, as my instructor Renee told me, “freediving is 90% mental” – understanding your natural responses to fear and how your body works is how you freedive.
+However, as my instructor Renee used to say, “freediving is 90% mental” – understanding your natural responses to fear and how your body works is how you freedive.

 It’s amazing how much this small piece of physiological knowledge can help you overcome the fear and discomfort of freediving.
 Anticipating how the body will react when deprived of oxygen allows you to mentally prepare for, and theoretically disregard the unpleasant feelings.

 One the first day, it would be wrong to say that I wasn’t afraid – I was terrified.
 Although, after Renee went over the physiology of breathing, I was at least ready to see how long I could ignore my bodies cries for oxygen.